drolsonmi/math1040/Lesson10/10_5_IndependentEvents.md

 * 3.2.6 Checking for independent and mutually exclusive events (pages 106-108)

 ## Lesson
+Conditional probabilities happen when the probability of one event depends on the occurrence of another event.

+However, there are some events that do not depend on another event.
+If this is the case, then an events conditional probability is the same as the probability of the event itself.

+$$P(B|A) = P(B)$$

+In other words, event B doesn't change whether event A happens or not.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NNjgaYUA0k8?si=1UM3QMqby74sJNoo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <!--